URI Value Object

 base64 encode the content of the file and return the generated URI.

-Last but not least, you can easily translate Windows and Unix paths to URI using the two following methods.
+Last but not least, you can easily translate RFC8089, Windows, Unix paths to URI using the three (3) following methods.

 $uri = Uri::fromWindowsPath('c:\windows\My Documents\my word.docx');